siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 #Prep for a Test Run
 These steps need to be done at the start of each test run

+* Turn off the bench supply.
+* Inspect the test rig and verify against the picture above
+ 1. Verify that you have at least two 1 inch 4/40 hex standoffs available to secure the UUT to the tester
+* With power off, align motor flags so they all point vertically - i.e. the 12:00 position.
 * Boot the host computer
 * Connect the AVRISP (blue thing) and the USB cable for the TinyG board to the host USB ports
   * Verify the green LED inside the AVRISP is lit (not flashing).
 This verifies USB connection between the BBB
 * Start Coolterm
 * Select the `OPTIONS` dialog and set up the Serial Port and Terminal windows as shown.
 You don't have a board plugged in yet so you won't see the usbserial-xxxxx option.
 Just set the baud rate and flow control.